nedap/speced.def/README.md

 ## License

 Copyright © Nedap

-This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0.
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0)